 Watch Out

 Issuing a 1099-NEC to someone who is actually an employee does not protect the church from payroll tax liability.
 The IRS looks at the actual working relationship, not the form used.
 Churches that misclassify employees as contractors can face back payroll taxes, penalties, and interest -- sometimes reaching back several years.
+The higher filing threshold does not change this risk at all.

 Collecting the Information You Need